Allocation of F&A Costs

 iv.
 The Standard F&A Rates are established periodically by UWF’s cognizant agency, and this Section shall be revised as needed to provide updated F&A Rates.

 v.
-In the sole discretion of the Vice President of Research and Strategic Innovation or his or her designee, the Vice President may establish a standard F&A Rate less than the Full F&A Rate for specific types of Projects if RSP finds that the standard rate for those types of Projects is less than the established F&A Rate.
-RSP must provide notice to the University of any standard F&A Rates established by this procedure.
+In the sole discretion of the Vice President of Research and Strategic Innovation or his or her designee, the Vice President may establish a standard F&A Rate less than the Full F&A Rate for specific types of Projects if RAE finds that the standard rate for those types of Projects is less than the established F&A Rate.
+RAE must provide notice to the University of any standard F&A Rates established by this procedure.

 b.
 Purpose.
 The On-Campus F&A Rate is the standard rate as negotiated by UWF for Projects and includes costs associated with using on-campus facilities, which significantly burdens UWF.
 The Off-Campus F&A Rate is the standard rate as negotiated by UWF for Projects, minus the costs associated with using on-campus facilities.
 The Clinical Trials Rate is established due to the competitive nature of Clinical Trials and the standard F&A Rate for most Clinical Trials.